lifeBalance/trying-out-webpack/README/what-is.md

 * [RequireJS][3], natively.
 * [ES6 modules][4], using a loader.

 Using any of these systems we just have to worry about the dependencies that the code inside a module (generally a separate file) has, and list them at the top of the file.
+Webpack takes care of rest.

 ## Other useful stuff
 Apart from dealing with modules, **Webpack** also helps with other tasks such as: